CleverProgrammers/pwj-chrome-extension/readme.md

 #### HINTS:
 - Create a `getCurrentTab()` function to get active tab
 - Use `chrome.tabs.query` to grab tab data
+- Create a `addQuickActionItem()` function in `action-items-utils.js` to add website data to action item
 - Structure website data like so
 ```
 website = {